Slovo: Russian Sign Language Dataset: Introduction

 \section{Introduction}

 While the contemporary world is developing rapidly with the advent of high-end technologies, some parts of society are out of their scope.
-One such part is the deaf community, which still struggles in many situations and can be misunderstood in some extreme cases.
-For example, some hospitals still do not have a sign language interpreter on staff, and therefore the interaction between deaf people and healthcare providers is complex, which prevents timely assistance.
+One such part is the hard-of-hearing community, which still struggles in many situations and can be misunderstood in some extreme cases.
+For example, some hospitals still do not have a sign language interpreter on staff.
+Therefore the interaction between hard-of-hearing people and healthcare providers is complex, which prevents timely assistance.
 A similar problem exists in structures such as banks, government institutions, airports, public places, and others, significantly complicating their everyday life.
-Moreover, many consequences of deafness as social isolation, an education gap with the hearing population, and difficulties in finding employment, also negatively affect the life of this community.
-Sign Language Recognition (SLR) systems have the potential to simplify these processes by, for example, developing a sign language learning app~\cite{kaggle2}\cite{kaggle} or embedding a feature in video conferencing apps.
-Also, such technology can accomplish more transparent communication between people with different hearing and speaking abilities and be integrated into human-computer interaction systems~\cite{kenshimov2021sign}, allowing deaf individuals access to information and services easier and helping to overcome barriers in education~\cite{school} and employment.
+Moreover, many consequences of deaf as social isolation, an education gap with the hearing population, and difficulties in finding employment, also negatively affect the life of this community.
+Sign Language Recognition (SLR) systems have the potential to simplify these processes by, for example, developing a sign language learning app~\cite{asl-signs} or embedding a feature in video conferencing apps.
+Also, such technology can accomplish more transparent communication between people with different hearing and speaking abilities and be integrated into human-computer interaction systems~\cite{kenshimov2021sign}, allowing hard-of-hearing individuals access to information and services easier and helping to overcome barriers in education~\cite{school} and employment.

 SLR is a field of study that should accurately convert sign language gestures from video footage into textual representation.
 This task is indispensable but daunting due to the tangle and rapid nature of sign language, which entails intricate hand gestures, body postures, and facial expressions.
+The complexity of data collection is the major problem of SLR due to a gap between hard-of-hearing and hearing communities.
+Adding to this the need for a different sign language for each country and significant language differences within even one country, Russian SLR system developers face the challenge of data absence.
+Furthermore, existing RSL datasets have few samples or must be sufficiently diverse across subjects, which is necessary to train a robust model.
+This paper presents two main contributions to simplify the solution of sign language recognition: